unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 The RCA socket is for connecting the vehicle CAN Bus to the rear Flip Camera (Dynamic Lines).<BR>
 The DC power plug and FTDI board will be removed on installation (after some preliminary testing).<BR>
 They just make it easier to program and debug on the bench.
+I've also included a 500mA fuse, just in case!

 ## Future Work ##